- Missouri Healthy Schools, Successful Students (MHSSS)

 - 2021 Missouri Teacher of the Year Ceremony Darrion Cockrell, Physical Education Teacher, Crestwood Elementary School

-School health and physical education are recognized as part of a student’s “well-rounded” education and are highlighted as 2 of the 10 school health components within the Whole School, Whole Community, and Whole Child (WSCC) model which every school should have to ensure the health, safety, and wellbeing of their students, staff and environment.
-ASCD and the US Centers for Disease Control and Prevention (CDC) encourages the use of the WSCC model to address health in schools and emphasizes the connection between health and academic achievement for students.
+School health and physical education are recognized as part of a student’s “well-rounded” education and are highlighted as two of the ten school health components within the Whole School, Whole Community, Whole Child (WSCC) model.
+ASCD (formerly the Association for Supervision and Curriculum Development) and the US Centers for Disease Control and Prevention (CDC) encourages the use of the WSCC model to address health in schools and emphasizes the connection between health and academic achievement for students.
 To learn more about the WSCC model, click on the image.

 For more information about Health and Physical Education in Missouri, visit the tabs below.

 Health education provides students with experiences and opportunities to acquire the knowledge, attitudes, and skills necessary to achieve health literacy.

 “Health literacy is the ability to access, understand, appraise, apply and advocate for health information and services in order to maintain or enhance one's own health and the health of others.” – SHAPE America

 Comprehensive school health education should address the National Health Education Standards and include curricula for students in pre-Kindergarden through grade 12 that incorporate a variety of topics such as the ones listed below:

 - Alcohol, tobacco, vaping, opioids and other drug awareness

 - Safety and injury prevention